-

 Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?

 Another important matter in the structuring of a management incentive scheme for Dutch managers is the acquisition price of the shares.
-If the acquisition price for the managers is below fair value, management is considered to realise a taxable benefit that is treated as employment income upon closing, i.e. the managers will be taxed upfront, at closing, on the difference between the fair value and the lower acquisition price (in 2024, progressive tax rates up to 49.5% apply).
+If the acquisition price for the managers is below fair value, management is considered to realise a taxable benefit that is treated as employment income upon closing, i.e. the managers will be taxed upfront, at closing, on the difference between the fair value and the lower acquisition price (in 2024 and 2025, progressive tax rates up to 49.5% apply).
 In the Netherlands, it is not uncommon to request a tax ruling from the Dutch tax authorities to obtain certainty on the Dutch tax treatment of the management incentive scheme and that the acquisition price applied to the shares is not too low.
 Obtaining such tax ruling can take several months.

 -